Girik1105/Zoom-Meeting-Attender/README.md

 3) leave the meeting on end time
 4) Do this for how many ever meetings you set for the day

-#How to run this file on your computer:
+# How to run this file on your computer:
+---

 Download requirements:
 ```